george-kan/georgekan/content/books/the_one_thing/index.md

 **Chapter 18: The Journey**

 Aim to live a life with no regrets.
 We can all achieve great things but most of the time we let them go to waste.
-Start by putting yourself together, then focus on the little things and step by step greatness can be achieved.
+Start by putting yourself together, then focus on the ONE thing of the day and step by step greatness can be achieved.